yeasy/easyOVS/README.md

 easyOVS will show an interactive CLI, which supports command suggestions and formatted colorful output.

+##Enable OpenStack Feature

+To integrate the port information collected from OpenStack, please source the admin keystone credentials, e.g.,

+`source ./keystonerc_admin`

+##Upgrade
 If you wanna upgrade easyOVS from a previous version, just run

 `sudo bash ./easyOVS/util/install.sh -u`

-To integrate the port information collected from OpenStack, please source the admin keystone credentials, e.g.,

-`source ~/keystonerc_admin`

 #Documentation